wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo chat has been designed for dating websites, gamers, radio stations, online traders, shops... and any other kind of website looking to boost engagement with a feature-rich chat.
+Flyzoo chat has been designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement with a feature-rich chat.

 Connect, engage and grow your audience with the perfect chat for BuddyPress, bbPress and WooCommerce.